0xGrimnir/infosec101-labs/README.md

     - GMail also forbids password protected files with encrypted file names.
     - I often use "inf3cted" in lieu of "infected."
   - Make sure to include the hash results in your archive, containing the SHA256 checksum generated for your sample.
 You can either include it as a file, or as an archive note with WinRAR.

+Whew!
+Don't you feel a little bit safer already, knowing how to properly handle malicious samples?
+Here are a few additional things to consider when playing around with malware:

+- If you're using virtual machines as part of your malware analysis toolkit - and why wouldn't you be, as they make excellent analysis environments - make sure you learn the fine art of "snapshotting."
+This will allow you to easily roll back to a non-infected state once you're finished with your analysis work.
+- Also, you need to get in the habit of making sure that your analysis environment has file extensions enabled, and hidden system files are being shown.
+Make sure to look into editing the registry to enable visibility of ```super hidden``` folders and files, as well!
+(Shout out to [@SageFedora](https://twitter.com/sagefedora) for this tip.)
+If you snapshot your virtual analysis environments correctly, all of this will be ready to go each and every time.
+- Most importantly: Research.
+Do not just spin up a virtual machine and drop some malware in it to start playing with.
+Research how to properly build a safe, sterile analysis environment to minimize the risk of damaging your host system.
+There are plenty of guides on how to develop a safe analysis environment, and I'll be creating one of my own eventually as well - to accompany this Information Security 101 series.
+(Albeit, that'll probably go along with a future series I have planned for Malware Analysis.
+So stay tuned!)